'Can you do more?' - Lampard issues Hudson-Odoi challenge after Chelsea cup win | Goal.com

-'Can you do more?' - Lampard issues Hudson-Odoi challenge after Chelsea cup win
+'Can you do more?' - Lampard issues Hudson-Odoi challenge after Chelsea FA Cup win

 Callum Hudson-Odoi took a significant step forward in Chelsea's FA Cup win over Nottingham Forest , but Frank Lampard has no doubt there is more to come.